7anooch/coverpalette/README.md

 Clone the repo, navigate inside it and use ``pip install .``

 For detailed instructions and command line usage see [USAGE.md](USAGE.md).
+You can enter the artist and album without quotes by placing a dash between them, e.g. ``coverpalette artist - album``.
 You can also list saved palettes with ``coverpalette list``.
 Run ``coverpalette list --pdf`` to open a PDF showing the stored palettes.

 ### API access to album covers
 Before installation, consider setting up some API keys if you so wish.